SELF-REFERENCE

 can we be true or false depending on the context in which we appear (as in the

 case of #11 and #12).
-Whether or not we are paradoxical may also depend on the context.
+Whether or not we are paradoxical may also depend on the

-— the latter is not.
+circle — the latter is not.

 38. Exactly so.
 What a text says depends on the